 First and foremost, a careful examination of the skin should be undertaken, looking for characteristic lesions of mastocytosis.
 If lesions are found, the physician should stroke the lesion firmly with a tongue depressor 5 or 6 times to see if it urticates (Darier’s sign).
 However, flushing and systemic low blood pressure can result from attempts to identify Darier’s sign in young children who have cutaneous mastocytoma or a polymorphic variant of maculopapular cutaneous mastocytosis with nodular lesions, such that this test should be avoided in these patients.1, 2 Darier’s sign is positive in almost all children and most of the adults who have skin involvement in mastocytosis.
-An international consensus task force of mast cell disorder specialists has recently proposed that Darier’s sign be included as part of the major criterion for diagnosing skin involvement in mastocytosis patients.2 Clear areas of skin can be stroked in the same way noted above to check for dermatographism, or skin writing, in which the area stroked becomes inflamed.
-Darier’s sign and dermatographism are characteristic cutaneous symptoms in mast cell disorders.
+An international consensus task force of mast cell disease specialists has recently proposed that Darier’s sign be included as part of the major criterion for diagnosing skin involvement in mastocytosis patients.2 Clear areas of skin can be stroked in the same way noted above to check for dermatographism, or skin writing, in which the area stroked becomes inflamed.
+Darier’s sign and dermatographism are characteristic cutaneous symptoms in mast cell diseases.

 Tests for Mast Cell Activation and Mast Cell Activation Syndrome (MCAS)